Search for “campaign effectiveness” in Google, and you’ll see that a lot of people are asking what campaign effectiveness means and how to measure it:

 A couple of the trade shows most loved by sales were amongst the worst in terms of revenue return.

 To make sense of the conflicting information, Anna Mowry, VP of Finance & Operations at Igneous, developed a more comprehensive campaign review (to be clear, the company we’re referencing is not Igneous).
-She added in multi-touch attribution statistics and met with the marketing and sales leadership teams on a quarterly basis to review the campaigns that looked the worst on paper.
+She added multi-touch attribution statistics and met with the marketing and sales leadership teams every quarter to review the campaigns that looked the worst on paper.

 Her new spreadsheet included: